Daenerys Targaryen: Recognition and awards

-Clarke received an EWwy Award for Best Supporting Actress in a Drama in 2011, as well as a Scream Award for Breakout Performance by a Female.
+Clarke received an Emmy Award for Best Supporting Actress in a Drama in 2011, as well as a Scream Award for Breakout Performance by a Female.
 She also earned a Gracie Allen Award for Outstanding Female Rising Star in a Drama Series or Special in 2012.
 Clarke, along with the other main cast members, was nominated seven times for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.

 Clarke received Primetime Emmy Award nominations for Outstanding Supporting Actress in a Drama Series in 2013, 2015 and 2016.
 She was also nominated for a Critics' Choice Television Award for Best Supporting Actress in a Drama Series for the role in 2013 and 2016.
 Other nominations include the Golden Nymph Award for Outstanding Actress in a Drama Series in 2012, the Satellite Award for Best Supporting Actress in a Series, Miniseries or Television Film, and the MTV Movie & TV Award for Best Actor In A Show in 2017.
 Many publications, including The Hollywood Reporter and Rolling Stone, place Daenerys among the best Game of Thrones characters.
 In IGN's Top 100 Game of Thrones Characters list, Terri Schwartz stated that Daenerys "is one of the most monumental characters on Game of Thrones".